marckassay/marckassay.github.io/_posts/2022-03-07-angular-tailwind-nx-storybook.markdown

 <script src="https://gist.github.com/marckassay/dd2e01fc61d158a9dfd3b165cc8ac84c.js"></script>

-In the previous section, 'Configure 'app1' for Storybook', we changed the `title` property of this component to be a value for its `ng-content`.
+In the previous section, _'Configure 'app1' for Storybook'_, we changed the `title` property of this component to be a value for its `ng-content`.
 That was intentional to demonstrate how to set an Angular component's _content_ value in a story.
 And for simplicity, perhaps not an ideal location, I added a `Content` interface that is [_intersected_](https://www.typescriptlang.org/docs/handbook/2/objects.html#intersection-types) with `Header` to form a new type, `HeaderContent`.
 We use this type to be passed into the `Template`, which adds `HeaderComponent` to the DOM, and sets its input value `strong`.

 To serve 'lib1':